Showing posts with label Hospitals. Show all posts

 Photographer: Darge Photographic Company.

 Coates, Lawrence (SN 2623) Lawrence was born in Koo Wee Rup, the son of Lawrence and Mary Coates.
 He enlisted at the age of 21 on July 28, 1915 and his occupation was a farm labourer.
 Lawrence was Killed in Action in France on August 18, 1916.
+Lawrence is also listed on the Yannathan State School Honour board, see here, and the Yallock Honour Board, see here.

 Davis, Percy (SN 96) Percy enlisted on February 28, 1916.
 He was a 21 year old motor mechanic and had been working at McLeod Brothers in Sale, where he did his apprenticeship.
 He was Killed Action in France on August 31, 1918.
 Percy's next of kin was his father, Charles of Koo Wee Rup.